Best Vinifera in Georgia/ Winery of Distinction

 2017 Georgia Trustees Wine Challenge

 Tiger Mountain Vineyards, a boutique North Georgia winery, cultivates all of its grapes and produces all of its handcrafted wines right here in the mountains of Rabun County.
-The winery, along with its historic Red Barn Cafe, is jointly owned by four native Georgians, John and Martha Ezzard and John and Marilyn McMullan.
+The winery, along with its historic Red Barn Cafe, is owned by native Georgians, the Ezzard and McMullan families.

 John and Martha Ezzard

 "Maybe I inherited the love affair my grandfather and my dad had

 for the land, for getting their hands in the earth."